sixeyed/docker-kube-workshop/part-1.md

 ### 4.3 - Push an image to the local registry

-When the application deploys, the Docker Registry API will be listening on port `50005 on your host.
-You can check the API using`curl`:
+When the application deploys, the Docker Registry API will be listening on port `5000` on your host.
+You can check the API using `curl`:

 ```
 curl http://localhost:5000/v2/_catalog
 ```

 And you can tag and push images to the registry.
-Remember that your Linux Docker engine is running in a VM on Docker for Mac or Docker for Windows, so you need to use the `docker.for.X.localhost` domain for the registry - which we added to the insecure registries list at the beginng of the workshop.
+Remember that your Linux Docker engine is running in a VM on Docker for Mac or Docker for Windows, so you need to use the `docker.for.***.localhost` domain for the registry - which we added to the insecure registries list at the beginng of the workshop.

 First store the registry address in an environment variable, to make it easier to work with.